Manny Aguek

-Manyluak Aguek (born 8 February 2000) is a professional soccer player who plays as a forward for Australian club South Melbourne.
-Born in Australia, he plays for the South Sudan national team.
+Manyluak Aguek (born 8 February 2000) is a South Sudanese professional soccer player who plays as a forward for Maltese club Tarxien Rainbows, as well as the South Sudan national team.

+Early life

+Aguek was born in South Sudan, and moved to Australia in 2004 as his family searched for opportunity and education.
+He and his brothers had enjoyed playing soccer from a young age.

+Club career

+Aguek has previously played at Balmoral City, Sunshine Heights, Caroline Springs George Cross and South Melbourne, before gaining a move to Western United in the A-League.
+He then joined Central Coast Mariners before returning to National Premier Leagues Victoria with Avondale.
+He moved to Balzan in Malta but soon returned to Avondale.
+In 2025 he rejoined South Melbourne.

 International career

 Aguek made his debut for the South Sudan national team on 11 June 2024, in a 2026 World Cup qualifier against Sudan at the Juba Stadium.
 He substituted Peter Chol in the 80th minute, as Sudan won 3–0.